CIS-566-Fall-2023/final-project/README.md

    - Audio visualization
 3. Getting input from Spotify instead of a local audio file to make the system more widely usable.

-Here is a demo video of the audio detection system in action (with the default TouchDesigner audio file):
+Here is a demo video of the audio detection system in action (with the default TouchDesigner audio file)(Sound ON:sound:):

 https://github.com/Saksham03/algeb-rave/assets/20259371/2beda103-c26e-4a3c-933e-2a7a72884350